HIST5360-f16/GrandFloridaGeoreference/Florida tutorial.md

 # Data sources for this tutorial
 1. Basemaps: http://www.fgdl.org/metadataexplorer/explorer.jsp -- search for "FLORIDA COUNTY BOUNDARIES - SEPTEMBER 2015" and "CITY LIMITS - DERIVED FROM FLORIDA PARCEL DATA - 2014"
 2. Historic maps: Florida Maps ETC: http://fcit.usf.edu/florida/maps/index.htm
-# How to Convert map-image files
-- From JPG to TIFF: Most image viewers will do this.
-For PC, use  www.irfanview.com [pc] or Microsoft Picture Manager.
-Mac users, however, can simply Save As or Export in their image viewer and toggle to TIFF.
-- From SID to TIFF; irfanview can do this; search the web for other utilities